powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 You can specify whether you are preparing the balance computation or not.
 If you do, then for each network, a `BalanceComputationArea` is added to the list.
 Otherwise, the target and actual net position are printed.

-We also need a method to create the scalable, and we will also create a fictitious area representing the area outside the merged CGM.
+We also need a method to create the scalable, and we will also create a fictitious area representing the area outside the merged CGM for the adjustment.

 ```java
 private static void prepareFictitiousArea(Network mergingView, Map<String, Network> validNetworks, DataExchanges dataExchanges) {